 In some States and Territories, it may also be possible to execute enduring Powers of Attorney that extend to making lifestyle and medical decisions.
+Otherwise a separate document may be required that appoints a person(s) as your guardian.
 Where available, this could include: